Non-Expansive Mappings in Two-Time-Scale Stochastic Approximation: Finite-Time Analysis

 \subsubsection{Almost Sure Convergence}

 We finally prove almost sure convergence for our iterates.
-We have shown that the iterates satisfy that $\EE[\|x_k\|^2]$ and $\EE[\|y_k\|^2]$ are bounded by some constant (Lemma \ref{lemma:bounded-expectation}) and hence $\|x_k\|,\|y_k\|<\infty$ almost surely.
+We have already shown the stability of iterates in Lemma \ref{lemma:bounded-expectation}.
 For a fixed $y$, $f(x,y)$ is contractive in $x$, and hence $\xstar(y)$ is a globally asymptotically stable equilibrium of the ODE limit (Theorem 12.1 from \cite{Borkar-book}) We have also shown that $\xstar(y)$ is Lipschitz in $y$ (Lemma \ref{lemma:xstar-lip}).
-And hence using Lemma 8.1 from \cite{Borkar-book}, $x_t\rightarrow \xstar(y_t)$ with probability $1$.
+And hence using Lemma 8.1 from \cite{Borkar-book}, $\|x_t-\xstar(y_t)\|\rightarrow 0$ with probability $1$.
 Now consider the ODE limit Theorem 12.2 and Remark 3 (mentioned below the theorem) from \cite{Borkar-book} together imply that $y_t$ almost surely converges to the set $\Ystar$.